moby/moby/docs/swarm/key-concepts.md

 connections to a running task instance.

-Swarm mode has an internal DNS component that automatically assigns each service in the swarm DNS entry.
-The swarm manager uses **internal load balancing** distribute requests among services within the cluster based upon the DNS name of the service.
+Swarm mode has an internal DNS component that automatically assigns each service in the swarm a DNS entry.
+The swarm manager uses **internal load balancing** to distribute requests among services within the cluster based upon the DNS name of the service.